This information is current as of December 1, 2022

-- Educate workers about COVID-19 prevention in the language they understand best.
+- Educate employees about COVID-19 prevention in the language they understand best.

-- Allow workers to voluntarily wear masks (respirators, medical procedure masks, or cloth face coverings) and personal protective equipment (PPE) as long as it doesn’t create a safety or security issue.
+- Allow employees to voluntarily wear masks (respirators, medical procedure masks, or cloth face coverings) and PPE as long as it doesn’t create a safety or security issue.

-In addition to the requirements outlined above, masks are still required for all workers:
+In addition to the requirements outlined above, masks are still required:

 - In hospitals, dentist offices, medical facilities, and other health care settings.